 If you struggle with intrusive thoughts whilst you are trying to get to sleep try reading.
 Escape into a different world and rid your mind of your thoughts.

-Reading changes our brain, literally!
+Reading changes our brains, literally!
 Not only that, but reading helps us to:

 - Be more empathetic.